Socacv/Cuda-Matrix-Mult/README.md

 # Cuda Matrix Multiplication
 ## About
-This is an example of matrix multiplication implemented in cuda with double pointers
+This is an example of matrix multiplication implemented in cuda
 ## Usage
 To use it compile it with nvcc and then run it, to modify the matrices length just modify the mat1 and mat2 creation code.
 I still didn't stress test to see if the results are correct with big values.